Prior Learning Assessment

 What Is Prior Learning?

 Prior Learning Assessment is the awarding of credit for college level learning that you may have acquired outside the classroom.
-PLA gives you an opportunity to demonstrate learning that has taken place in your life.
+With our Prior Learning Assessment (PLA) Program, your life and work experience can help you achieve your degree faster and save money.

 Prior Learning Assessment Course